11 Things You Can Do Right Now to Build a More Trauma-Sensitive ClassroomFebruary 19, 2019

 Weave prosocial lessons into academic instruction.
 Look for ways to embed positive, prosocial messages into academic subjects.
 In science, as students learn about interdependency within ecosystems, link this lesson to the importance of human interdependency within communities and within personal relationships.
 In language arts courses, explore emotions, needs, and relationships in the context of the books you’re studying and encourage students to imagine themselves in the shoes of different characters.
 In history class, help students make connections between past and current themes related to abuse of power, conflict resolution, ethical decision making, social responsibility, justice, teamwork, and positive leadership.

 Collaborate to meet families’ needs.
 Students’ real and felt safety often depends on how well their family’s needs for safety and health are being met.
-Work proactively with parent groups and community members to address a variety of family needs.
+Work proactively with parent groups and community members to address a variety of family needs as the pandemic continues.
 Try these tips:

 - Provide on-site health services and link families with other health or social service resources in the community through easily accessible and timely referrals